 2. Perform simple experiments and analyses to evidence understanding of research within the computing area

-3. Beware of usability and accessibility issues in computing
+3. Design an interface under consideration of usability and accessibility issues in computing

 1 Designing Experiments